Introduction to Arithmetic Groups: Locally symmetric spaces

-\item Let \begin{itemize} \item $X$ be a simply connected symmetric space, and \item $\Gamma \backslash X$ be a locally symmetric space whose universal cover is~$X$ (so $\Gamma$ is a discrete group of isometries that acts freely and properly discontinuously on~$X$), and \item $\tau$ be an isometry of~$X$. \end{itemize} Show that $X$ is homogeneous if and only if the normalizer $N_G(\Gamma)$ is transitive on~$X$, where $G = \Isom(X)$.
+\item Let \begin{itemize} \item $X$ be a simply connected symmetric space, and \item $\Gamma \backslash X$ be a locally symmetric space whose universal cover is~$X$ (so $\Gamma$ is a discrete group of isometries that acts freely and properly discontinuously on~$X$). \end{itemize} Show that $X$ is homogeneous if and only if the normalizer $\nzer_G(\Gamma)$ is transitive on~$X$, where $G = \Isom(X)$.

 \item Let $M = \Gamma \backslash G/K$ be a locally symmetric space, and assume that $G$ has no compact factors.
-Show that if $N_G(\Gamma)/\Gamma$ is finite, then $\Isom(M)$ is finite.
+Show that if $\nzer_G(\Gamma)/\Gamma$ is finite, then $\Isom(M)$ is finite.

 \item Show that if $K$ is any compact subgroup of a Lie group~$G$, then there is a unique (up to a scalar multiple) $G$-invariant Borel measure~$\nu$ on $G/K$, such that $\nu(C) < \infty$, for every compact subset~$C$ of $G/K$.